tonyhammond/ex_mples/README.md

   end
 ```

-Or alternately you can add the slightly shorter form:
+Or alternately you can add the slightly shorter `github:` dependency form:

 ```
   defp deps do